Nimrod007/LittleBits-CloudBit-PHP-API-Wrapper/README.md

 # LittleBits-CloudBit-API-PHP-Wrapper
 a Simple PHP wrapper for your cloudBit API.

-Sending commands to your cloudBit made easy with PHP function & intergration with Yahoo Weather API
+Sending commands to your cloudBit made easy with PHP function

+-intergration with Yahoo Weather API & New Relic

 Usage :
 ```php